jianlgler/Statistics/hw_01/README.md

 [^21]: Quora, Alex Sadovsky, Studied Mathematics & Biomechanics at University of California, Irvine: https://www.quora.com/What-are-observed-and-expected-values

 # Application of Statistics in Cybersecurity

+Cyber security analysis relies heavily on big data analytics.
+It allows us to better analyze and predict cyber hacking based on our awareness of the dangerous state of affairs.
+Big data analytics, which employs both qualitative and quantitative methodologies, aids in the extension of productivity and enterprise gain[^22].

+Throughout the years, numerous studies on cyber hacking forecasts via data management have been conducted, with numerous resolution solutions presented[^22].

+[^22]: Ksolves, "5 best application of big data analytics in cyber security industry": https://www.ksolves.com/blog/big-data/5-best-applications-of-big-data-analytics-in-cyber-security-industry